SIRI-VARSHINI29/Meme-project/README.md

 # Meme-project
 Title: MoodMeme
+**FOR SMOOTH AND FASTER RESPONSE:**Try to click on the "MOOD NAME" rather than image.
 **Sinppet:**

 Introducing MoodyMemes : A fun HTML/CSS project that instantly serves up memes matching your mood!
 Select from a range of emotions and get a meme that perfectly captures your feeling.
 With a simple interface and quick loading times, it's the perfect way to brighten your day or share a laugh with friends.
 Try it now and discover memes tailored to your mood!